AI Automation/Logistics & Supply Chain

 This exact scenario happened with a regional food distributor.
 They built a prototype using a generic voice API.
 The 2-second processing lag between a picker speaking a command and getting a confirmation added over 30 minutes of dead time to each picker's shift.
 The constant recognition errors forced them to revert to paper pick lists after just one week.

-Our process starts with your Warehouse Management System (WMS).
-We connect directly to its data source, typically a PostgreSQL or MS SQL database, often using a read-only replica we set up in AWS RDS.
-We map your exact pick path logic into a state machine managed by a Python application.
-We also record 30 minutes of audio from your loudest warehouse aisle to fine-tune a speech recognition model.
+Syntora's approach to implementing a voice picking system would start with a comprehensive audit of your Warehouse Management System (WMS).
+We would establish a connection to its data source, typically a PostgreSQL or MS SQL database, often by setting up a read-only replica in AWS RDS to ensure data integrity and performance.
+Your exact pick path logic would then be mapped into a state machine managed by a custom Python application.
+As part of the initial discovery, we would gather audio samples from your warehouse environment to inform the fine-tuning of the speech recognition model.

-The system runs as a simple web application on any standard Android phone, paired with a noise-canceling Bluetooth headset.
-There is no proprietary hardware to buy.
-Pickers receive audible instructions, speak their confirmations, and the FastAPI service updates the WMS in real-time via an API call or a direct database write.
-The application state for 10 concurrent pickers uses less than 256MB of memory and costs under $40 per month to host.
+The delivered system would run as a lightweight web application accessible on any standard Android phone, paired with an industrial-grade, noise-canceling Bluetooth headset.
+This avoids proprietary hardware requirements.
+Pickers would receive audible instructions, speak their confirmations, and the FastAPI service would update the WMS in real-time via an API call or direct database write, depending on the WMS capabilities.

 Live in 4 Weeks, Not 6 Months